8 Components of an Effective Near Miss Training Program

 Many companies expect employees to report near misses, but few actually spend time training their employees how to do so.

-When is the last time you reviewed your near miss reporting procedures with your employees?
+When was the last time you reviewed your near miss reporting procedures with your employees?

 If it's been a while, here are some near miss training topics to discuss in your next workshop or toolbox talk: